AungS8430/palplay/README.md

+## Due to Spotify's updated criteria for Web API Extended Access, which requires the developer to be an organization.
+Which I am not, this project should be self-hosted and managed for a small group of people.
+Hosting this as a social-media application would not be possible until Spotify remove the mentioned requirement.

 # 🎵 PalPlay

 A music-based social platform that lets you share playlists, chat with songs, and discover what your friends are listening to!